What is SMILE® Pro?

 How does it work?

 Refractive correction has usually involved the surgeon first cutting a flap, which was then folded back to remove corneal tissue point by point.
-SMILE® Pro now enables laser vision correction without a corneal flap and thus minimally invasive.
+SMILE® Pro HK now enables laser vision correction without a corneal flap and thus minimally invasive.

 1. Creation of the lenticle and the incision